 Dog Vomiting White Foam at Night (What Does It Mean?)

-Waking up to find your dog vomiting white foam during the night can be unsettling.
 While it might be a one-off incident, repeated nighttime vomiting could signal a health concern that shouldn’t be ignored.

-Dog Vomiting White Foam at Night — Why It Happens
+Dog Vomiting White Foam at Night: Why It Happens

 Nighttime vomiting of white foam in dogs can result from an empty stomach, acid reflux, indigestion, or underlying illness.
 Dogs may go too long without food, lie in certain positions that worsen reflux, or experience illness that manifests during rest periods.
 Repeated episodes warrant investigation.